 You can only request one token every twelve hours.
 If you try to request a token more frequently than twelve hours, subsequent attempts will silently fail.
 If two factor authentication is enabled for your account, any login attempt that does not include a current token will also fail (similar to entering an invalid password or a non-existent username).

-Finally and as a reminder - even with two factor authentication, the usual recommendation still applies, and accessing your data via the desktop client is more secure than the web and/or through mobile devices.
+Finally and as a reminder - even with two factor authentication, the usual recommendation still applies, and accessing your data via the desktop client is more secure than the web.

 How to disable 2-factor authentication

-Open the SpiderOak application on your computer (not on a tablet or phone, not on the web interface) and open the Account menu item.
+Open the SpiderOak application on your computer (not on the web interface) and open the Account menu item.
 Select the Edit button next to "Credit Card / Billing Information".
 You will be taken to a secure web page.
 In the Security - Two Factor Authentication section at the bottom of the page, click on Edit.
 There you can disable two factor authentication.